AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 ### Included Code Examples

 The project can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
-Most Agda code listings in this thesis are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
+Most Agda code listings in this \workname\ are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
 We indicate the names of relevant source files in the examples as Agda comments or in expository text.

 ### Standard Library